itscodenation/flw1-rps-15-16-starter/README.md

 Use the comments within the script.js file to help you complete the missing components of this game.
 Luckily, the former intern left very detailed comments that are easy to follow.

 ###Bonus)
-Your Manager has offered a stipend a $500 for each of the bonus requirements listed below:
+Your Manager has offered a stipend of $500 for each of the bonus requirements listed below:

 * Add CSS to this project using Bootstrap.
 Give it it's own theme
 * Create a game with more variety in throwing opitons.
 Example: [Rock-Paper-Scissors-Lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock)
 ***

 ##Grading Criteria
-Your manager will be grading your capibility on this project based on [this rubric](/assessment.md)
+Your manager will be grading your capibility on this project based on [this rubric](/assessment.md).

 ##How to Submit
 This project must be pushed back up to your repo on GitHub.
-Then you will share your link with the instructor
+Then you will share your link with the instructor.

 To push to GitHub run the following commands in your terminal:
 `git status`